swillington/MeanSizeMEPS/README.md

-# MEPS paper code "Declining mortality to growth relationships can reconcile increasing mean fish length and the temperature size rule "
+# Increasing mean fish length under warming can be reconciled with the temperature–size rule when mortality-to-growth ratios decline
-## Willington et al. 2025 (submitted)
+## Willington et al. 2026

 Contact email: sarah.willington@utas.edu.au

-All code used in MEPS paper (chapter 1 PhD thesis).
+Analysis of fish mean length and length-frequency distributions with declining asymptotic length and changing M/K ratios, as expected with ocean warming.
+This is code and data to support the manuscript "Increasing mean fish length under warming can be reconciled with the temperature–size rule when mortality-to-growth ratios decline" published in Marine Ecological Progress Series (MEPS).

 Run code in the order the scripts are numbered, as earlier scripts produce data used in later scripts.